bitbrain/braingdx/README.md

 * **Parallaxing** beautiful parallax scrolling effects await you in this framework.
 * **Scene shaders** apply different shaders like Bloom, Antialiasing or Vignette effects to your scenes.
 * **3D audio support** apply 3D sound effects and set sound sources in your world.
 Additionally, apply sound sources to moving game objects, fade in between music etc.
 * **Controller support for components** plug in your controller and go ahead.
-No more configuration hell! *(not yet implemented)*
+No more configuration hell!
-* **Actor library (button menu, nameplates, tooltips)** ever wanted to write an RPG or just show little tooltips on the screen? brainGDX provides several UI components for your needs. *(not yet implemented)*
+* **Actor library (button menu, nameplates, tooltips)** ever wanted to write an RPG or just show little tooltips on the screen? brainGDX provides several UI components for your needs.
 * **Extended Tiled Map support** Ever wanted to write a multi-layered game by using the map editor of your choice? brainGDX provides a framework to render and handle multi-layered 2D maps
 * **Entity behaviors** brainGDX comes with a various palette of inbuilt entity behaviors, such as flickering torch lights, WASD movement, random movement or directional movement.